jonycodes/MicrosoftFIUTypeScript/README.md

   Once in the site click on `Language APIs`
   On the blue `Guest` option click `Get Started` Accept terms and conditions
-  Sign in with your preffered account
+  Sign in with your preferred account
   If do not have any MS, FB, linkedIn or Github account, come see us.
  ```